OpenSourceEcon/CompMethods/docs/book/struct_est/SMM.md

 (SecSMM_W_iter)=
 ### Iterated variance-covariance estimator of W

 The truly optimal weighting matrix $W^{opt}$ is the iterated variance-covariance estimator of $W$.
-This procedure is to just repeat the process described in the two-step SMM estimator until the estimated weighting matrix no longer changes between iterations.
+This procedure is to just repeat the process described in the two-step SMM estimator until the estimated weighting matrix no longer significantly changes between iterations.
 Let $i$ index the $i$th iterated SMM estimator,

 ```{math}
     :label: EqSMM_theta_2step_i